Skip to content

 It's ok if you need time to feel safe and have trust in me.
 It's ok if you need time to disclose events, feelings, or behaviors.
 Just let me know that you need more time, so we prevent secrecy as we respect your process.

 EMDR is a structured therapy, but it is not a rushed therapy.
 The preparation phase is part of the work, not a warm-up to the "real" work.
+Preparation phase will create the safety for reprocessing and will prevent re-traumatizing.

-We are confident that you will find your path towards healing.
+I am confident that you will find your path towards healing.